AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-src.md

 Nested or embedded requests are enclosed by curly braces.
 Prefix an embedded Image Serving request with `is`, an embedded Image Rendering request with `ir`, and an FXG graphics render request with `fxg`.
 A request to a foreign server is assumed if no prefix is specified.

 See [Request Nesting and Embedding](../../../../../is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-request-nesting-and-embedding.md#reference-38ec66d4062046589e16c39bf1c6049b).

->[!NOTE]
->
->FXG graphics rendering is available only in the Scene7 hosted environment and may require additional licensing.
-Contact Scene7 Support for more information.

 ## Properties {#section-2c22bb89a35d470f833df8ba898efd93}